shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 public static class Modifier {
   public static IValuedModifier<T> Plus(T value);
-  public static IValuedModifier<T> Multiply(T value);
+  public static IValuedModifier<T> Times(T value);
   public static IValuedModifier<T> Substitute(T value);
 }
 ```

 ## Change Propogation

-These classes use the `INotifyPropertyChanged` to propogate change events, so
+These classes use the `INotifyPropertyChanged` interface to propogate change
-any modifier that's changed or added will notify its attribute which will notify any
+events, so any modifier that's changed or added will notify its attribute which
-of its listeners.
-So there's no need to poll for changes to an attribute.
+will notify any of its listeners.
+No need to poll for changes to an attribute.

 ## Abridged API

 The API shown above is abridged to make its most salient points easy to
 understand.
 The actual code includes some abstractions like `IValue<T>` and
-`IMutableValue<T>` which is used to make an attribute reuseable as a modifier
+`IMutableValue<T>` which are used to make attributes reuseable as modifiers
 for instance.

 ## License